Holymichael99/finscope/finscope_readme.md

 This chart emphasizes the value of founder visibility in signaling organizational structure and leadership accountability, which can directly impact investor interest and strategic partnerships.

-Let me know if you'd like this written directly into your README or converted into Markdown or PDF format for clean presentation.
 ---

 ##  4. Advanced Modelling